aibo-app/aibo/README.md

     ```
     *Note: The startup script will skip the `backend-team` service if the folder is missing.*

-## 📜 Legal & License
+##  Legal & License

 Aibō OS (The Body & Brain integration) is released under the MIT License.
 The "Backend Team" services are proprietary.

-Built with ❤️ for the decentralized future.
+Built with love for the decentralized future.